Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

       Now listening on: http://localhost:5000
     ```

-1. Application will start on default port (5000).
-Navigate to <http://localhost:5000> and it should redirect you to the swagger UI page.
+1. Application will start on specified port (port may be different).
+Navigate to <http://localhost:5000> or corresponding [forwarded address](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace) (if using Github CodeSpace) and it should redirect you to the swagger UI page.

 1. You can either test the API using the "Try it out" feature from within Swagger UI, or via command line using `curl` command: